csync/csync-server/README.md

   All of the authentication providers can be enabled at the same time by having each environment variables specified.

 ### Deploy on Bluemix
-  Click [here] (https://github.com/csync/csync-server/wiki/Create-a-CSync-Instance-on-Bluemix) for instructions to run CSync on Bluemix.
+  Click [here] (https://github.com/csync/csync-server/wiki/Create-a-CSync-Instance-on-Bluemix) to manually setup CSync on Bluemix.

   You can also try the `Deploy to Bluemix` button which creates an instance of CSync on Bluemix provided your organization already has a [namespace](https://console.ng.bluemix.net/docs/containers/container_planning_org_ov.html).